fedhere/getPTFSNcoords/README.md

 turn the output will be a catalog file (PTFSNfinder.cat) in a region file

-$python sexcat2ds9reg.py  PTFSNfinder.cat
+`python sexcat2ds9reg.py  PTFSNfinder.cat`

-this creates a regioin file PTFSNfinder.cat.reg. open the SDSS image with ds9 with the overplotted region file and identify the stars in the PTF finder's chart
+this creates a region file PTFSNfinder.cat.reg

+open the SDSS image with ds9 with the overplotted region file and identify the stars in the PTF finder's chart

 $ds9 SDSS_SNfield.fits -regions load PTFSNfinder.cat.reg